ianxm/gimp-comic-book/readme.md

     We duplicate the background and add the new layer to the top.
 We lighten the new layer with `curves` to wash out any glare or shiny spots so they aren't picked up by the edge detection.
+We also add a layer mask to cut a hole in the layer where there are faces to prevent the trace layer from outlining teeth or filling in eyes, both of which it has a tendency to do and both are a bad look.
+We use a gradient to blend the layer out so there aren't sharp edges.

     The main work is done by the Sobel Edge Detection filter, which we run on the new layer.
 We desaturate to convert to greyscale since we don't want color info.
 Then we adjust levels in the trace layer to stengthen the most significant lines and dim the noise.
 We use the `Fine Detail` parameter to control this adjustment.
 If `Fine Detail` is turned down to zero, we skip this step entirely.

     Finally we invert the trace layer and set its mode to `MULTIPLY` so that the lines show up overlayed on the background.